THE HOLY ROSARY

 THE HOLY ROSARY: A DIVINE DRAMA

-Here is another way to pray the Rosary.
-It serves as a wonderful alternative for people like me that have less time in their lives.
+Now let me share with you another way to pray the Rosary.
+It serves as a wonderful alternative for people like me that have less free time in their lives.
 As St. Francis de Sales points out, “Devotion must be exercised in different ways by the gentleman, the worker, the servant, the prince….”
 And, among other things, people in the world have a different amount of time available to pray, depending upon the vocation to which God has called them.
 So here is a shorter alternative.
 I like to think of it as The Holy Rosary: A Divine Drama, because it is broken down into sections, much like a five-act play.
 This is what it looks like:

 Prologue — Introductory Prayers of the Holy Rosary (Sunday) Act I — The First Mystery of the Holy Rosary (Monday) Act II — The Second Mystery of the Holy Rosary (Tuesday) Act III — The Third Mystery of the Holy Rosary (Wednesday) Act IV — The Fourth Mystery of the Holy Rosary (Thursday) Act V — The Fifth Mystery of the Holy Rosary (Friday) Epilogue — The Concluding Prayer(s) of the Holy Rosary (Saturday)

-It’s nice because it is spread out over the course of a week, and each day it takes roughly the same time as praying the Chaplet of the Divine Mercy.
-So if I begin with the Joyful Mysteries, and then follow it with the Luminous Mysteries, Sorrowful Mysteries, and Glorious Mysteries, then I will pray the full Rosary over the course of about a month.
+It’s nice because it is spread out over the course of a week, and each day the prayer time is roughly the equivalent of praying the Divine Mercy Chaplet.
+So if I recite the Joyful Mysteries in the first week, and then follow it with the Luminous Mysteries, Sorrowful Mysteries, and Glorious Mysteries in the next few weeks, then I will pray the full Rosary over the course of about a month.
 It allows me to pray freely from the heart and “get into my prayers,” instead of “getting my prayers in.”
-And I can spend quality time meditating on the mysteries of the Rosary, without being rushed.
+And I can spend more quality time meditating on the mysteries of the Rosary, without being rushed.
+I also like to add one of St. Louis de Montfort’s favorite reconsecration prayers after the concluding prayer(s) every Saturday.
 As St. Francis de Sales so wisely said, “A single Our Father said with feeling has greater value than many said quickly and hurriedly.”

 THE JOYFUL MYSTERIES